This is my honest Amtrack Coast Starlight Review after taking the train Northbound in 2021.

 Use these tips to make sure you make the most of your journey on this West Coast train ride:

-- There is food and drink available on the train but it is expensive and not so varied.
+• Food and drink are available on the train but it is expensive and not so varied.
 We chose to bring all our own food.
-The guy managing the restaurant was happy to give us hot water for free so we were able to eat noodles and other ‘add hot water’ meals.
+The guy managing the restaurant was happy to give us hot water for free, so we were able to eat noodles and other ‘add hot water’ meals.
 I don’t know if they would always allow this or if we just got lucky with a nice attendant!
-I guess you could always order a tea with the tea bag separate if they said no!
+I guess you could always order a tea with the tea bag separately if they said no!

-- Before boarding catching the train we spent 2 nights in Los Angeles enjoying Disneyland (we stayed at Clarion Hotel which was within walking distance from the parks and a taxi ride from the train station).
-If you are looking for a cheap place to stay in Seattle once you arrive I can also recommend the Green Tortoise Hostel.
+• Before boarding the train we spent 2 nights in Los Angeles enjoying Disneyland (we stayed at Clarion Hotel, which was within walking distance from the parks and a taxi ride from the train station).
+If you are looking for a cheap place to stay in Seattle once you arrive, I can also recommend the Green Tortoise Hostel.

 Are you planning to ride the train?

-I hope my blog has convinced you to go for it!
-Let me know in the comments below if you have any questions or any tips you’d like to share.
+I hope my guide has convinced you to book a ride on the Starlight!
+Let me know in the comments below if you have any questions or tips you’d like to share.

 Hi there!
 Your blog was very helpful!
 Does the train make any stops along the way?
 I was wondering about being able to hop off for an overnight stay and then get back on the next day.